 International student tutoring is a great way to gain international experience, get to know new people and do some good: as a student tutor for international students, you can ease their culture shock and provide help during the beginning of their studies.
 Assistance is needed as the international students arrive to Tampere.
 The tutors help them adjust both to the university community and student life here.
 To become an international tutor, you need above all an open mind and daily language skills in English; other skills related to international tutoring are easy and quick to acquire.

-International student tutoring can be integrated to your degree, please read more on the Students’ guide here This is a study module with clearly defined expected learning outcomes and ECTS credits.
+International student tutoring can be integrated to your degree, please read more on the Students’ guide here.
+This is a study module with clearly defined expected learning outcomes and ECTS credits.
 The module includes training sessions, the actual tutoring work and reporting.
 The tutors can receive a small monetary compensation for their work and a certificate upon request.
 By participating in international tutoring, you can also get course credit for the Internationalisation Module of your degree.

 There are two kind of international tutoring at Tampere University: